 Loma Linda is home to 280 residents.
 All households depend on growing coffee for a living which affords people the most meager of incomes in good years.
 Recently, however, the rust plague, which is widely believed to be the result of the warming climate, has dramatically reduced yields.
 While a few families have small stores fronts in their homes, everyone grows their own corn and beans to keep their families fed.
 They raise a few chickens for the eggs and for meat a couple of times a year on special occasions.

-Loma Linda is another of the many villages in this impoverished mountainous region that suffered the destruction of essential infrastructure when Hurricane Stan did its damage in 2005.
+Loma Linda is another of the many villages in this impoverished mountainous region that suffered the destruction of essential infrastructure when Hurricane Stan did its damaged in 2005.
 The water system that they had relied on for many years was damaged beyond repair.
 Families have had to get water as best they can from tiny springs and creeks that inevitably dry up in the spring.

 They have tried unsuccessfully to get help from the municipality of Siltepec on many occasions.
 Every time there is an election, the candidates have made promises to fix this situation.
 No one has followed through with their promises in eleven years.

 Beyond the extreme inconvenience of raising a family without water, the lack of access to water has had a specific impact on household economies in the village.
 When the coffee is harvested it must be thoroughly washed on the same day to remove the fruit from the bean.
 Unfortunately for Loma Linda coffee farmers, right about the time the coffee beans have been painstakingly picked from trees on steep mountainsides, the local springs dry up.
 This means that farmers cannot properly wash the coffee.
 Instead, the sticky fruit pulp ferments on the beans and pretty much destroys their hopes of being able to obtain a good price for what would otherwise be considered exceptionally attractive coffee sought after by specialty buyers abroad.

 This project is to build a water system for Loma Linda.